Tropical and non-Archimedean Monge-Amp\`ere equations for a class of Calabi-Yau hypersurfaces: Introduction

 \subsection{Acknowledgement}

 We thank Y.~Li and L.~Pille-Schneider for many clarifying remarks on their work, and T.~Darvas, V.~Guedj, H.~Ruddat, T.~D.~T\^{o}, Y.~Odaka, and V.~Tosatti for useful comments.
 The first author was supported by the Knut and Alice Wallenberg Foundation grant 2018-0357, BSF grant 2020329, and NSF grant DMS-1906370.
 The second author was supported by NSF grants DMS-1900025 and DMS-2154380.
+The third author was supported by the collaborative research center SFB 1085 \emph{Higher Invariants - Interactions between Arithmetic Geometry and Global Analysis} funded by the Deutsche Forschungsgemeinschaft.